Visillect/CubePlusPlus/README.md

 Cube++ - is the new dataset for the color constancy problem that continues the Cube+ dataset https://ipg.fer.hr/ipg/resources/color_constancy.
 The Cube++ dataset is used in ICMV 2020 2nd IEC and will be fully published after the challenge.

 # ICMV 2020 2nd IEC
-The goal of the challenge is to predict illumination chromaticity.
-The challenge has three tracks for various scene types:
+The goal of the 2nd International Illumination Estimation Challenge (IEC) is to develop algorithms for estimation source illumination chromaticity.
+The challenge has three tracks for various scenarios:
 * Indoor
 * General (indoor included)
 * Two illuminant